Casper: A Spirited Beginning: Plot

-Tim is unable to attend a parent-teacher conference he and Chris planned earlier, but Chris hopes Tim will remember their other plans, and with Casper's help, sets up dinner for Tim's arrival.
-Snivel sees Casper acting like a servant to a human and leaves to report back to Kibosh, to which Kibosh prepares to retrieve Casper himself.
-The Ghostly Trio discover Casper's good deeds and abduct him in attempt to save their reputation, which ruins Chris' opportunity to have Tim meet Casper as Tim does not believe Chris, and instead leaves to visit the mayor.
-Chris runs away, feeling betrayed by Casper, but gets captured and locked inside the mansion by Brock and his gang out of retaliation, unaware that a bomb has been planted inside by Bill Case, a professional bomber hired by Tim to blow up the mansion.
+After Tim misses an open house at Chris's school, he promises to spend more time with him.
+Chris continues teaching Casper, who successfully uses his powers on the bully Brock and gets him into trouble with the principal, after which Casper begins helping people around town.
+When Tim again fails to appear at a parent-teacher conference, Chris and Casper prepare dinner for him.
+Snivel witnesses Casper acting in service to a human and informs Kibosh, who decides to retrieve Casper himself.
+The Trio discover Casper's good deeds and abduct him to save their reputation, which ruins Chris' opportunity to introduce Casper to Tim.
+Tim dismisses Chris and leaves to see the mayor.
+Feeling betrayed by Casper, Chris runs off, but is captured and locked inside the mansion by Brock and his gang, unaware that a professional bomber hired by Tim has planted an explosive.